amygdala/code-snippets/ml/census_train_and_eval/README.md

 ## Summary -- and what's next?

-In this example, we've walked through how to configure and use `tf.estimator.train_and_evaluate`.
-It enables distributed execution for training and evaluation, while also supporting local execution, and provides consistent behavior for across both local/non-distributed and distributed configurations.
+In this example, we've walked through how to configure and use the TensorFlow `Estimator` class, and `tf.estimator.train_and_evaluate`.
+They enable distributed execution for training and evaluation, while also supporting local execution, and provides consistent behavior across both local/non-distributed and distributed configurations.

-For more, see the accompanying [notebook](using_tf.estimator.train_and_evaluate.ipynb) for information about how to run your training job on a CMLE GPU cluster, and how to use CMLE to do [hyperparameter tuning](https://cloud.google.com/ml-engine/docs/hyperparameter-tuning-overview).
+For more, see the accompanying [notebook](using_tf.estimator.train_and_evaluate.ipynb).
+The notebook includes examples of how to run your training job on a CMLE GPU cluster, and how to use CMLE to do [hyperparameter tuning](https://cloud.google.com/ml-engine/docs/hyperparameter-tuning-overview).